-- .1 Gather information to create and maintain a patient profile or health record - Obtain patient consent where required - Differentiate when there are changes in the drug and dosage, the patient profile or health record and, where provided, the diagnos dical condition; and notify the pharmacist - Update demographic and prescription data - Use paper-based, electronic, and other resources to locate and select information - .2 Check authenticity of the prescription - Determine whether the prescription meets all legal requirements, and, where it does not, notify the pharmacist, and follow up using Dicable policies, effective communication, and discretion - Use healthcare provider lists, where available, to determine current status of prescriber's privileges - .3 Verify accuracy and completeness of the demographic and prescription data - Check the demographic and prescription data for accuracy and completeness - Review the prescription for clarity of abbreviations, medical terminology, drug names, dosage forms, strengths, availability, schedu I related information - Notify the pharmacist regarding known allergies, therapeutic considerations, and/or discrepancies.
+.0 COMPETENCY UNIT

+ceive a new written prescription, or a request to renew a prescription, from a patient or patient's agent.

+.1 Gather information to create and maintain a patient profile or health record Dbtain patient consent where required

+Differentiate when there are changes in the drug and dosage, the patient profile or health record and, where provided, the diagnos dical condition; and notify the pharmacist

+Update demographic and prescription data

+Use paper-based, electronic, and other resources to locate and select information

+.2 Check authenticity of the prescription

+Determine whether the prescription meets all legal requirements, and, where it does not, notify the pharmacist, and follow up using Dicable policies, effective communication, and discretion

+Use healthcare provider lists, where available, to determine current status of prescriber's privileges

+.3 Verify accuracy and completeness of the demographic and prescription data d related information

+Check the demographic and prescription data for accuracy and completeness

+Review the prescription for clarity of abbreviations, medical terminology, drug names, dosage forms, strengths, availability, schedu

+Notify the pharmacist regarding known allergies, therapeutic considerations, and/or discrepancies.